 How we reviewed Vivint Doorbell Camera

-While tackling this review we researched several factors, including these:
+While tackling our Vivint Doorbell Camera review, we researched several factors, including these:

 - Video quality